CoryBond/DalleDisplayer/README.md

 1. Install xinit openbox
    (NOTE: [xinit](https://en.wikipedia.org/wiki/Xinit) is display server while [openbox]() is a graphical window manager.
 Together these will allow rendering the python GUI to a connected monitor. )
 2. Create a directory/file called at `~/.config/openbox/autostart`
-   1. Add an entry in that file as ` ~path_to_DalleDisplayer_root~/myenv/bin/python ~path_to_DalleDisplayer_root~/src/main.py` (autostart runs everytime the openbox-session [not the openbox command line] runs)
+   1. Add an entry in that file as ` ~path_to_PAIID_root~/myenv/bin/python ~path_to_PAIID_root~/src/main.py` (autostart runs everytime the openbox-session [not the openbox command line] runs)

-After following these steps you can now run `xinit openbox-session` and it will should start up the DalleDisplayer and render the GUI to the connected monitor.
+After following these steps you can now run `xinit openbox-session` and it will should start up the PAIID and render the GUI to the connected monitor.
-If the DalleDisplayer closes while openbox-session is still up you can do a few things to restart it:
+If the PAIID closes while openbox-session is still up you can do a few things to restart it:

 1. Restart xinit + openbox
-2. Run the script directly while openbox session is open with `DISPLAY=:0.0 python3 ~path_to_DalleDisplayer_root~/src/main.py`
+2. Run the script directly while openbox session is open with `DISPLAY=:0.0 python3 ~path_to_PAIID_root~/src/main.py`

 #### Boot

-Several linux tools allow xinit + openbox + DalleDisplayer to start at boot though I recommend using crontab.
+Several linux tools allow xinit + openbox + PAIID to start at boot though I recommend using crontab.
 Using rc.local to load startx did not cause openbox to detect the user specific `~/.config/openbox/autostart`` script.

 After opening `crontab -e` all you need to do is add a line like `@reboot xinit openbox-session`.
-If you also setup DalleDisplayer in the openbox autostart file then it will load at boot as well.
+If you also setup PAIID in the openbox autostart file then it will load at boot as well.

 #### Script